alphagov/notifications-tech-docs/source/documentation/_callbacks.md

 # Callbacks

-Callbacks are when Notify sends `POST` requests to your service.
+Callbacks are when GOV.UK Notify sends `POST` requests to your service.
 You can get callbacks when:

 - a text message or email you’ve sent is delivered or fails
 - your service receives a text message